 However, separation anxiety is a real problem in adults, which can be just as impactful as further anxiety disorders.
-It’s mainly defined as fear or worries, linked to feeling lonely, linked to leaving certain people, linked to family and friends also being alone, and linked to low engagement levels.
+It’s mainly defined as fear or worries, linked to feeling lonely, leaving certain people, family and friends also being alone, and low engagement levels.

 While engagement is necessary for us as humans, those who suffer from separation anxiety find that constant engagement is reassuring, helping to alleviate such worries.

 Imagine feeling like you cannot leave the side of a loved one or need to be surrounded by people on a consistent basis.
 This is the reality of separation anxiety, where loneliness can result in chronic mental health issues, irrational thinking and aggressive symptoms of panic.

 On the other end of the spectrum, the excessive concern of engagement can be tough on relationships, on life in general, on the ability to maintain independence and on health.

 The exact causes of separation anxiety are often unknown due to how personal, unpredictable and rapid such feelings can develop.
 Yet many individuals note symptoms once trauma, distress, death or ongoing loneliness has been experienced.

 If you’re living through detachment issues or feel low when alone, it’s time to look into a specialist diagnosis and separation anxiety treatment.

 Scotland Based Mental Health & Addiction Treatment Providers

 - Drug and Alcohol Rehab in Scotland